FREE Case Review (866) 588-0600

 What's the Difference Between Theft and Larceny?

 Generally speaking, the crime of “theft” is an umbrella term that includes all different kinds of criminal stealing, including identity theft, theft of intellectual property, theft of services, and theft of personal property.
 Meanwhile, “larceny” is defined as the theft of personal property capable of being possessed and carried away.
+Both petty theft laws and petit larceny charges fall under this category.

 What Happens if You Get Caught Shoplifting and They Let You Go?

 If you've been caught stealing, you are not entirely free and clear, even if the store allows you to leave.
 If the company sends a civil demand letter, they may still decide to press charges if you refuse to pay restitution.
 A civil demand letter demands a certain sum of money, even if the stolen goods were recovered undamaged.

-The money is meant to cover the expense incurred by shoplifters, including the cost of hiring security guards, the cost of installing security systems, the cost of teaching employees how to deal with shoplifters, and the cost of legal fees, such as having a lawyer on retainer.
+The money is meant to cover the expenses incurred by shoplifters, including the cost of hiring security guards, installing security systems, training employees to handle shoplifters, and legal fees like having a criminal defense attorney on retainer.

 Related Article: Can You Go to Jail for Threatening Someone?